 Mid-Ohio Track Map

 In addition to Porsches, we have Audis, BMWs, Corvettes, Lotuses, Mazdas, Minis, Subarus (just to name a few) come participate.
-All that is required is you have valid state inspection and a safety inspection completed by your local mechanic.
+All that required is a valid state inspection and safety inspection completed by your local mechanic.

 Driving event registration is conducted online through MotorsporReg (MSR) at http://arpca.motorsportreg.com.
 We use MSR to manage the events and communicate with you about up-coming events as well as specific details about events for which you have registered.
 If you have not used MSR before there is a 2 step process:

 - Create a username, password and a profile which includes information about your cars and driving experience,

 - Register for specific events